qnikst/haskell-distributed.github.com/source/tutorial/getting-to-know-processes.rst

 receiving is for the process that called us, or the *linked to* process.
 If the former dies, we've nothing more to do, since links are unidirectional.
-If the latter dies however, we must examine the `DiedReason` the `ProcessMonitorNotification` provides us with, to determine whether the subject exited normally (i.e., with `DiedNormal`).
+If the latter dies however, we must examine the `DiedReason` the `ProcessMonitorNotification` provides us with, to determine whether the subject exited normally (i.e., with `v:DiedNormal`).
 If the exit was *abnormal*, we throw a `ProcessLinkException` to the original caller, which is exactly how an ordinary link would behave.